tanyuqian/redco/README.md

 ## Acknowledgement

-The name of this package is inspired by *Red Coast Base*, a key location in the story of Three-Body.
+The name of this package is inspired by *Red Coast Base*, a key location in the story of *Three Body*.
 From Red Coast Base, humanity broadcasts its first message into the vast universe.
 We thank Cixin Liu for such a masterpiece!

 ![](docs/images/red_coast.png)